YourMobileGeek/100DaysOfCode2019/README.md

 * Day 56
   > Worked on the DSC application that i have to submit tomorrow.
 Other than that, the object detection thing is giving errors again after a slight change (i want it to work offline, not as a notebook).
 So, it will be a while before i can fix that.

+* Day 57
+  > Done with the Object detection in every way.
+It was just a one line thing that was giving the error.
+Apparently one of the modules had set the OS for the second time.
+Once you comment the *second time* line, it ran.
+Other than that, submitted the DSC application.
+Spent the whole day with just two videos and the *i'm free now* feeling.
+Just now remembered about the GHCE application.
+Got to work on it tomorrow.